EU: No Encryption Backdoors But, Let's Help Each Other Crack That Crypto - Slashdot

 one for all and all for (Score:2)

-Ok, that's something we can talk about (Score:2)
+Ok, that's something we can talk about (Score:3)

 So we have a device of someone that we suspect to be a criminal, now aid us to access it.